A computational study of low precision incomplete Cholesky factorization preconditioners for sparse linear least-squares problems: Preconditioned LSQR

 \subsection{LSQR-IR}

-As discussed in Section~\ref{sec:history}, \cite{hipr:2021} propose solving linear least-squares problems by applying the GMRES-IR variant of mixed precision iterative refinement to the normal equations.
+As discussed in Section~\ref{sec:history}, Higham and Pranesh \cite{hipr:2021} propose solving linear least-squares problems by applying the GMRES-IR variant of mixed precision iterative refinement to the normal equations.
 At each step of iterative refinement, they employ the low-precision (complete) Cholesky factors of the scaled normal matrix as a preconditioner for GMRES applied to the correction equation.
 That is, they solve a sequence of linear systems

 using preconditioned GMRES.
-Using GMRES-IR instead of standard iterative refinement enables a much wider range of problems to be solved (\cite{cahi:18}).
+Using GMRES-IR instead of standard iterative refinement enables a much wider range of problems to be solved \cite{cahi:18}.
 Obvious variants for least-squares problems replace GMRES by LSQR and use incomplete Cholesky factorization preconditioners.
 The resulting LSQR-IR algorithm using three precisions is given in Algorithm~\ref{alg:lsqr-ir}.
 Here, Step 6 is the correction equation.
 Note that if $itmax = 1$ and $u_r = u_w$ then the algorithm reduces to two-precision preconditioned LSQR, with the Cholesky factors potentially computed in a lower precision (for example, we may choose $u_{\ell} = u_{32}$ and $u_w = u_{64}$).
-If the complete factors are computed then it is necessary to explicitly forming the normal matrix $B_{\ell}^TB_{\ell}$ (this is generally not necessary for an IC factorization).
-As the factors are used as a preconditioner, the potential loss of information when forming the normal matrix is less of a concern than would otherwise be the case.
+If the complete factors are computed then it is necessary to explicitly forming the normal matrix $B_{\ell}^TB_{\ell}$ (this is generally not necessary for an IC factorization and is avoided in our numerical experiments).
+As the factors are used as a preconditioner, the potential loss of information when forming the normal matrix is less likely to be a concern than would otherwise be the case.